 ACTS ~ Bridges of Change ~ CARITAS ~ Colonial Heights ~ Chesterfield County ~ Commonwealth Catholic Charities ~ Daily Planet Health Services ~ Goochland County ~ Hanover County ~ Hanover Safe Place ~ Henrico County ~ HomeAgain ~ Housing Families First ~ The James House ~ Liberation Veteran's Services ~ Powhatan County ~ Richmond Behavioral Health Authority ~ Richmond City ~ Safe Harbor ~ The Salvation Army ~ Senior Connections ~ St. Joseph's Villa ~ Virginia Home for Boys and Girls ~ Virginia Supportive Housing ~ YWCA

-Conducted by Homeward, the federally-mandated PIT count takes place on the night of January 24, 2024, and the morning of January 25, 2024.
+Conducted by Homeward, the federally-mandated PIT count took place on July 25, 2024.
 This single day count provides a snapshot of changes and trends over time related to individuals and families experiencing homelessness in our region.
 PIT data are based on the actual numbers of people counted by experienced and trained volunteers.

 Homeward staff partner with shelter providers, street outreach providers, and trained and experienced volunteers to count and gather information about people staying in shelter programs and those sleeping outside or in other places not meant for human habitation (such as in cars).
 They survey a sample of individuals about their experiences, which provides further insight directly from people with current lived experience of homelessness.